tbalza/tbalza-blog-hugo/content/posts/serverless_api/serverless_api.md

 ```bash
 terraform init
 ```
-This will initialize terraform, and download all the necessary libraries and modules, so that our HCL code in main.tf can interact with AWS using the credentials we set up earlier with the CLI.
-All the needed files will be stored in the .terraform folder for later use.
+This will initialize terraform, and download all the necessary libraries and modules, enabling our HCL code in main.tf to interact with AWS using the credentials we set up earlier with the CLI.
+All the necessary files will be stored in the .terraform folder for future use.
 ![init](/posts/serverless_api/init.png)

 ```bash
 terraform plan -out tfplan
 ```
-This command lays out all the changes that will take place, evaluating the current state of resources and what is indicated as an end result in our code.
+This command outlines all the changes that will occur, assessing the current state of resources and what is specified as a final result in our code.
 ![plan](/posts/serverless_api/plan.png)

 ```bash
 terraform apply -auto-approve tfplan
 ```
-After the apply is run, it will go ahead and create and configure our infrastructure as described in our code.
+After running the apply command, it will proceed to create and configure our infrastructure as described in our code.
 ![apply](/posts/serverless_api/apply.png)

-after you're done you can clean up by
+Once you're finished, you can tidy up by

 ```bash
 terraform destroy
 ```
-Ideally you want to `terraform plan -destroy -out tfplan` and then `terraform apply tfplan` as this allows you to double check all changes before commiting them to aws.
+Ideally, you should use `terraform plan -destroy -out tfplan` and then `terraform apply tfplan` as this allows you to double-check all changes before committing them to AWS.

-## Break down of all the sections
+## Overview of all the sections

-Using the commands provided above, you can swiftly set up and test the infrastructure.
-Additionally, you can easily clean it up to avoid any unexpected charges in the future.
-In the upcoming sections, we'll provide a brief explanation of the function of each block.
+Using the commands provided above, you can quickly set up and test the infrastructure.
+Moreover, you can effortlessly clean it up to prevent any unexpected charges in the future.
+In the following sections, we'll provide a brief explanation of the function of each block.

 ### Setup IAM Permissions

-#### Create custom IAM policy
+**Create custom IAM policy**
 ```hcl

 module "iam_policy" {